Love Zone (Ullanda McCullough album)

 Love Zone is the first solo debut album by R&B/soul singer and backing vocalist Ullanda McCullough, released on Ocean/Ariola Records in 1979.
-It features the soul cover version of "Want Ads", originally done by the sweet and soulful female group of the '70s with 3 ladies, named, Edna Wright, Shellie Clark and Carolyn Willis, called, Honey Cone and "Stars", written by George McMahon and Leon Pendarvis, plus the whole album, was produced by Bernard Drayton, George McMahon and Leon Pendarvis.
+It features the soul cover version of "Want Ads", originally done by 70's female soul group Honey Cone and "Stars", written by George McMahon and Leon Pendarvis.
+The album was produced by Bernard Drayton, George McMahon and Leon Pendarvis.